numpy/numpy/doc/source/reference/ufuncs.rst

 .. index:: error handling

-Universal functions can trip special floating point status registers in your hardware (such as divide-by-zero).
+Universal functions can trip special floating-point status registers in your hardware (such as divide-by-zero).
 If available on your platform, these registers will be regularly checked during calculation.
 Error handling is controlled on a per-thread basis,